infracost/infracost/CONTRIBUTING.md

 ### Azure

 > **Note:** Developing Azure resources requires Azure creds.
 See below for details.

+- Unless the resource has global or zone-based pricing, the first line of the resource function should be `region := lookupRegion(d, []string{})` where the second parameter is an optional list of parent resources where the region can be found.
+Search the code for `lookupRegion` to find examples of how this method is used in other Azure resources.

 - The Azure Terraform provider requires real credentials to be able to run `terraform plan`.
 This means you must have Azure credentials for running the Infracost commands and integration tests for Azure.
 We recommend creating read-only Azure credentials for this purpose.
 If you have an Azure subscription, you can do this by running the `az` command line:
 	```sh